 "B.A.
 Philosophy and English"

 Northwestern University does not offer majors in "English Literature and Philosophy", "Philosophy and English or "Philosophy, Linguistics" so these appear to be embellishments on his English degree.
 If he did receive a double major or multiple degrees at Northwestern University he would have made sure to mention this but never does.
+(Update: this is now mentioned on his LinkedIn Profile)

 * Mr. Mosher's profile for urSpin claims that he was a "Professor at UCLA" but an online profile he posted states he was just a "Teaching Assistant".